rudyzhou/Dynamic_Kymograph/README.md

 ## Installation

-* Download the "Dynamic_Kymograph-(version number).jar" fine on your own computer.
+* Download the "Dynamic_Kymograph-(version number).jar" file on your own computer.
 (The most recent version of the plugin can be found at [the releases tab](https://github.com/rudyzhou/Dynamic_Kymograph/releases) on the Dynamic_Kymograph GitHub page.)

 * Save the file in the Fiji "plugins" folder.

-* Restart Fiji, and the plugin should appear in “Process” -> “Dynamic Kymograph”
+* Restart Fiji, and the plugin should appear in “Process” -> “Dynamic Kymograph”.

 ## Usage

+We describe the typical workflow for using Dyanmic Kymograph to analyze microtubule dynamics.

-1. In Fiji, open the image stack that you would like to analyze
+1. In Fiji, open the image stack that you would like to analyze.

 2. Run the dynamic kymograph plugin (in “Process” -> “Dynamic Kymograph”).
 The following UI should appear: